unnikrishnan2002/Note-It/CONTRIBUTING.md

 - The response should be like this:

-*On branch <name-of-your-branch>
+--On branch <name-of-your-branch>
-nothing to commit, working tree clean*
+nothing to commit, working tree clean--

 - Pushing your repository to GitHub.